mjc-gh/esper/README.md

   - When requested with a valid `topic_id`, this route will publish a message to all subscribed clients.
 The entire POST body is considered to be the message payload.
-Thus, the POST data should be formatted like a server-sent events and include a `data` field with an optional `event` and `id` field.
+Thus, the POST data should be formatted like a server-sent event and include a `data` field with an optional `event` and `id` field.

 The `:topic_id` is specified as the second part of the request path.